 Sea Trek Vietnam: Introduction

 Blow your mind with Sea Trek Vietnam, the underwater experience of a lifetime!
-By a reef near Cham Island, Sea Trek is a walk on the ocean floor (yes, really), while hand-feeding tropical fish by the hundreds.
+By a reef near the Cham Islands, Sea Trek is a walk on the ocean floor (yes, really), while hand-feeding tropical fish by the hundreds.